Tilicho Peak Expedition - 35 Days

 Proper acclimatization is required for trekkers, gradually making an ascent and spending extra days at intermediate camps to get accustomed to the high altitude.

 • Conditions de Temps: The weather conditions are often unpredictable in the Annapurna region, as they suddenly change so fast that it aggravates other issues.
-Any moment, the climbers must expect strong winds, snowstorms, or very low temperatures-all these make the rise more complicated and increase the number of accidents occurring.
+At any moment, the climbers must expect strong winds, snowstorms, or very low temperatures-all these make the rise more complicated and increase the number of accidents occurring.

 • Physical Conditioning: The terrain is demanding, heavy, and strenuous in ascent; thus, it requires a great deal of physical fitness.
 Climbers are supposed to undertake cardio workouts, strength training, and stamina with endurance exercises in order to build stamina for long days of trekking and climbing.